ittiam-systems/libmpeghe/README.md

         192000 for 6-channel,
         256000 for 8-channel,
         320000 for 10-channel.
+  <asi_file> is the asi text file name.
+  <asi_mhas> is the flag to enable or disable writing ASI to mhas packet.
+             If set to 0 ASI will be written as config extension element.
   <output_format> is the output format.
 (Supported values: 1 - MHAS, 2 - MHA1, 3 - MHM1).
         Default is 1 (MHAS).
   <cicp_layout_index> is the channel configuration index.
 Range: 1 to 20 except 8